UK’s May defeats Brexit rebels, but divisions still reign

 A paper setting out the U.K. government position on future relations, due to be published this month, has been delayed until July because the Cabinet cannot agree on a united stance.

-The European Parliament’s leader on Brexit, Guy Verhofstadt, said Wednesday that he remains hopeful a U.K.-EU withdrawal agreement could be finalized by the fall, so that national parliaments have time to approve it before March.
+The European Parliament’s leader on Brexit, Guy Verhofstadt, said Wednesday that he remains hopeful a U.K.-EU withdrawal agreement could be finalized by the fall so national parliaments have time to approve it before March.

 “The worst scenario for both parties is no deal,” he told a committee of British lawmakers.
 “The disruption that would create to the economy, not only on the continent but certainly in Britain, would be huge and that we have to avoid.”